leadbox-ryan/kinsta-to-ssh/README.md

 # Kinsta WP Site to SSH Config

-Running this command will create a ~/Documents/.ssh/config file that can be included in the main ssh/config file so that we can easily access websites without needing to look up their details in kinsta.
+Running this command will create a `~/Documents/.ssh/config` file that can be included in the main `~/.ssh/config` file so that we can easily access websites without needing to look up their details in Kinsta.

 You can also schedule this command so it runs daily, etc.